unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 The `keyOwner` is included in the signature to ensure that another account cannot simply replay the same transaction `_data` field to purchase with a discount for themselves.

 Some of the process described above is our recommendations.
-The contract itself will not enforce these best practices on you if you choose to use a different strategy, specifically:
+The contract itself will not enforce these best practices if you choose to use a different strategy, specifically:

  - Sanitizing the input reduces entropy but makes for a better user experience.
  - How the `codeAccount` itself is generated is flexible, for example including the lock's address in the private key prevents users from discovering that a discount code can also be used on another lock.